-Mass migration as a result of political instability and climate crises; the growing wave of right-wing populism affecting political systems across the world; the disruptive effects of digitalisation and new technologies on all aspects of life.
-In the context of today’s rapidly changing global environment, the role of international governing bodies and the extent to which they can track and enforce the safeguarding of fundamental human rights is more relevant than ever.
-The International Law and Human Rights Scholarship is aimed at students interested in the intricacies related to agreements and laws between countries and the preservation of human rights in a multi-level system.
+Mass migration as a result of political instability and climate crises; the growing wave of right-wing populism and authoritarianism affecting political systems and international co-operation across the world; and the disruptive effects of digitalisation and new technologies on all aspects of life are central challenges facing international public policy today.
+In the context of today’s rapidly changing global environment, the role of international law and institutions and the extent to which they can safeguard fundamental human rights is more relevant than ever.
+The International Law and Human Rights Scholarship is aimed at students interested in the role of international law and institutions in protecting human rights in the context of global governance and politics.

 Who is it for?

-Applicants with demonstrated interest in issues related to international law and who are passionate about tackling the challenges involved with the protection of fundamental rights.
+Applicants with demonstrated interest in issues related to international law and who are passionate about tackling the challenges involved with the protection of fundamental rights in global governance.

 How to apply